-We won’t go into too much detail about paternity cases here since this guide is about the custody rights of unmarried parents.
+We won’t go into too much detail about paternity cases here since this guide is about the legal custody rights of unmarried parents.

-For the purposes of this article, let’s just say that the first step to getting custody rights if you are not married is to establish parentage.
+For the purposes of this article, let’s just say that the first step to getting physical custody rights if you are not married is to establish parentage.